cs3157-borowski/recitations/recitation_1/git.md

 Now, what is a pull request?

 ## Pull Requests
 Pull requests are great for those of you that are working in pairs but even for those of you that are working alone they can be incredibly helpful.
-Pull requests allow you to propoes the changes that you made on your own branch to be merged with another, probably, master branch.
+Pull requests allow you to propoes the changes that you made on your own branch to be merged with another such as the master branch.

 If you clicked 'Compare & pull request', you should be prompted to create a title and leave a comment for your pull request. ***Everyone*** in your repository will see this.
 This pull request allows other members to see the changes you made on your branch (that you cloned from the master branch) and decide whether they want to **merge** these changes onto the **master branch**.

+In that "Pull request" you are able to look at the changes that your partner changed by clicking "Files changed".
+You are able to leave comments and questions to which you and your partner can decide to resolve.

 It is best practice that you run and test your code before you make your PR, as your can assure that your master branch is good-functioning code and your sub-branches are for developing.
 You and your partner can be working on different parts on the code on different branches, push your branches, and make pull requests to merge to the **master branch** which you will tag and the TA's will grade.